jacobkuriala/angularcoin/README.md

 # Angularcoin

-This project is a practice project that I am using to delve deeper into Angular.
+This project is a practice project to delve deeper into Angular.